joevegacoding/cryptopanda/README.md

 ## Installation

-You might need to install the necessart packages by running:
+You might need to install the necessary packages by running:

 ### `npm install`